pnkraemer/differentiable_likelihoods/README.md

 ## Cite as

-Wherever relevant, please cite this work as
+Please cite this work as
 ```
 @article{kersting2020differentiable,
   title={Differentiable Likelihoods for Fast Inversion of'Likelihood-Free'Dynamical Systems},